convexset/meteor-three-way/README.md

  - `get_NR(prop)`: gets a property "non-reactively"

  - `getAll_NR`: gets all the data "non-reactively"

+ - `isPropVMOnly(prop)`: gets all view-model only data "non-reactively"

+ - `getAll_VMOnly_NR`: gets all view-model only data "non-reactively"

  - `isSyncedToServer(prop)`: returns `true` if `ThreeWay` can be sure that data for the field with name `prop` has been received and written by the server.